-If you leave before your Normal Pension Age and you meet the two year qualifying period, you will be entitled to deferred benefits in the LGPS.
-See the How is my pension worked out?
-Section to find out how your benefits are calculated.
+If you leave before your Normal Pension Age and you meet the two-year vesting period, you will be entitled to deferred benefits in the LGPS.
+Your deferred LGPS benefits will be calculated as described in the How is my pension worked out? section.